 This trick will help you to fix the internet connectivity issue if the root cause is related to TCP/IP stack.

 To fix the issue you need to reset TCP/IP stack.

 Simply obey the below-given steps:

 - Run command Prompt with the admin privilege

-- Type or copy paste the below given commands and dot forget to press Enter after every like or command:
+- Type or copy paste the below-given commands and dot forgets to press Enter after every like or command:

 - netsh int ip reset

 - netsh int tcp set heuristics disabled

 - netsh int tcp set global rss=enabled

 At last, after executing all the above given command restart your PC/Laptop and then try to connect to the internet.